 The plant family Asphodelaceae was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.

-Plants of the World Online lists 40 accepted genera in the Asphodelaceae Family (as of 1/27/21 when I updated this page)).
+Plants of the World Online lists 40 accepted genera in the plant family Asphodelaceae (as of 10/15/21 when I updated this page)).
 Many genera were formerly placed in other families.
 It is all weird to me because the Asphodelaceae Family was named in 1789 but information suggests the name Xanthorrhoeaceae was used for the family until the reclassification by the APG IV system in 2016.
 The Xanthorrhoeaceae Family was named in 1829.
 Then there was the Cronquist system in 1981 which had its own difficulties.
 I think the new system uses facts based on testing plus they make a few compromises to make others happy.

 Well, it’s complicated.
 The link below to the article in Wikipedia explains it all in great detail.
 Just be prepared to get a headache.

 I think I have grown 24 different members of this family and still have 11.
 I gave up most of my plants in 2014 and started over again in 2015.

 For further information on this family of plants, please click on the links below.
 They take you directly to the page for the family.